 To understand the ramifications of differential information provision in informal interactions, consider the analogous formal information provision scenario.
 Suppose students visit a university career planning office and express interest in a particular career.
-If gender-specific career guidance pamphlets are available, some female students may choose the male pamphlet, and some male students may choose the female pamphlet.
-Some students may take both pamphlets.
+If gender-specific career guidance pamphlets are available, some female students may choose the male pamphlet, and some male students may choose the female pamphlet.1 Some students may take both pamphlets.
 Importantly, the information is available to all students, regardless of gender.
-Differential information provision-akin to what we find in informal interactions-would imply that female students receive a pamphlet emphasizing certain career attributes, while male students receive a pamphlet emphasizing others, and no student is aware that there are two pamphlets available or that they were allocated based on gender.
+Differential information provision - akin to what we find in informal interactions - would imply that female students receive a pamphlet emphasizing certain career attributes, while male students receive a pamphlet emphasizing certain career attributes available or that they were allocated based on gender.
 The lack of awareness regarding information deficits and on what basis information is provided may give rise to long-term disparities in knowledge and outcomes.